FAMILIAR-project/webfml/README.md

-Clicking on “Display” calls the displayVariable() method of the FMLVariables.js class (located in the public->javascripts->fml package), which results in the calling of the variable() function in the java class WebFMLInterpreter, through an Ajax request.
+Clicking on “Display” calls the displayVariable() method of the FMLVariables.js class (located in the public/javascripts/fml package), which results in the calling of the variable() function in the java class WebFMLInterpreter, through an Ajax request.

 This function uses a class from the Familiar API to obtain the description on the variable passed as a an argument.